 We will continue to provide tutor and technology training support in our new office space.
 The protocol for exams will remain the same.

 We apologize for any inconvenience, and appreciate your patience during this transition.
 Please contact us if you have any concerns or questions.

-To facilitate equal access to educational programs, campus activities, career exploration, and employment opportunities for all qualified individuals.
-It is college policy to provide, on an individual basis, reasonable accommodations to students with disabilities.
-The Office of Accommodative Services strives to strengthen and develop inter-departmental and community partnerships in order to accomplish its purpose and goals.
+To ensure the campus is inclusive to our community, we provide leadership and facilitate equal access to educational programs, campus activities, career exploration and employment opportunities for all students.
+To promote student learning and development outcomes that are aligned with the college’s mission and goals, that fosters student success and persistence.
+The Office of Accommodative Services strives to strengthen and develop interdepartmental and community partnerships in order to accomplish its purpose and goals.

-To eliminate competitive disadvantages and remove barriers that impact learning while fostering independent, self-determined learners.
+To eliminate competitive disadvantages and remove environmental barriers that impact learning while fostering independent, self-determined learners.

-- Help in transitioning from high school to college, including a spring transition workshop and special summer section of LAH 100
+- Help in transitioning from high school to college, including an on-campus transition workshop for high school students, parents and HS educators.

-- One-On-One Academic Support including, but is not limited to, time management and organization, study skills, note taking, test taking, adaptive tech training, and academic advisement, and professional tutoring in a wide variety of subjects and study skills
+- One-On-One Academic Support including, but is not limited to, time management and organization, study skills, note taking, test taking, adaptive tech training, academic advisement, and professional tutoring in a wide variety of subjects and study skills.

 - Adaptive Technology like CCTV, screen readers and magnifiers, speech recognition software, alternate text format, and self-editing software